terra-money/docs/docs/terrad/governance.md

     --chain-id=<chain_id>
 ```

-::: warning
+::: warning Note:
-Proposals that don't meet this requirement will be deleted after `MaxDepositPeriod` is reached.
+Proposals that fail to achieve the `minDeposit` will be deleted after `MaxDepositPeriod` is reached.
 :::

 ### Vote on a Proposal